 It says you are terrified of talking about your feelings and would rather disappear than force yourself to try.

-Think about all the ways in which this problem spills over into other aspects of your life.
-Being afraid to communicate any difficult emotions will hold you back not only romantically, but professionally and personally.
+Think about how this problem spills over into other aspects of your life.
+Being afraid to communicate difficult emotions will hold you back romantically, professionally, and personally.